Financial-Times/o-layout/README.md

 ## Usage
 `o-layout` is pure HTML and CSS, and relies on all of the sections within the markup to lay the page out correctly.

-In essence, the `o-layout` provides a grid that looks like this:
+In essence, the `o-layout` provides a grid has the following structure:
 ```
 ┌————————————————————————————┐
 |           HEADER           |